 Vatican achieved its independence from Italy in 1929.
 While Vatican City had been separate from Rome for centuries, documents signed this day in 1929 made the Vatican a distinct government.
 According to the CIA World Factbook, the Vatican is about 0.7 times the size of the National Mall in Washington, DC.
 The smallest country in the world, the Vatican is home to around 850 people.
 More than four million people visit the Vatican each year.
 Children could learn more at: Vatican.

 Grand Teton National Park was created in 1929.
 Centered around the Teton Range, this 310,000-acre national park is located in Northwestern Wyoming.
 Paleo-Indians lived there 11,000 years ago.
 Children can see some great photos and participate in activities at: http://www.nps.gov/grte/index.htm

 White House had its first telephone installed in the Oval Office in 1929.
 Herbert Hoover was President.
-President Rutherford B. Hayes had the first White House telephone installed on May 10, 1877.
-That telephone was located in the telegraph room.
+President Rutherford B. Hayes had the first White House telephone installed on May 10, 1877, but that telephone was located in the telegraph room.

 Academy Awards, the Oscars, were awarded for the first time in 1929.
-Idea: The children could decide some Academy Award categories and pick some nominees.
+The Academy Awards honor films and film-related topics and people, Idea: The children could decide some Academy Award categories and pick some nominees.
 The class could vote to decide the winners.